tudelft-iv/occluded_vehicle_acoustic_detection/README.md

 ## Beamforming Visualization

 Acoustic beamforming is used to create a 2D heatmap that is overlaid over the camera image to visualize the location of sailent sound sources around the Research Vehicle.
-Beamforming algorithms from [Acoular](http://acoular.org/) framework was used in this implementation.
+This implementation uses the [Acoular](http://acoular.org/) framework for beamforming.
 The code to generate the overlaid video is implemented in the ```beamforming.py``` script.
 To generate overlays:

 ```
 python beamforming.py --input [inputFolder]